Success Starts Early

 Visit the Indian Boundary YMCA preschool and meet with your Youth Development Director!
 They are more than happy to give you a tour of our space and assist you in the process of signing your child up for preschool!

-Contact your Youth Development Director, Charlotte Mack, via email ([email protected]) to set up a time to visit, learn more, or register for preschool at the Y!
+Contact your Youth Development Director, Charlotte Mack, at 630-929-2409 or via email ([email protected]) to set up a time to visit, learn more, or register for preschool at the Y!

 Registration for preschool at the YMCA is accepted year round, provided that there are openings in the classroom.